evently-cloud/site/src/concepts/overview.md

 Selector statements can contain a `limit` property to control the number of events to be retrieved.
 Additionally they can contain an `after` property to indicate where to start selecting events from.
 Together these two properties can be used to page through large selector results.

-Ledgers accept two types of selectors–Replay and Filter selectors.
+Ledgers accept two types of selectors–replay and filter selectors.

 #### Replay Selectors